rfbergeron/bompiler/doc/IDEAS.md

 ### Implementation
-Support for static and extern objects must be added in order to implement constant expressions involving addresses/labels. `ASTree` must have a new field added, which will be a `unsigned long`.
-Conversion from a signed integer to unsigned and back preserves the value, so there is no need for a union so long as the value is cast appropriately when the expressions are evaluated.
+Support for static and extern objects must be added in order to implement constant expressions involving addresses/labels. `ASTree` must have new fields added, which will be a `const char *` and a `unsigned long`.

+The `const char *` is optional and points to the label of a static or extern object.
+The `unsigned long` holds integral values.

+Based on the output of clang and gcc, I have decided that offsets from static and extern objects will always be treated as though they are signed 64-bit values.
+When the integral component is not an offset, the sign of the stored value will be determined from the type member of the syntax tree node.

 ## Simpler init list handling
 Initializer list handling could be simplified as well, again using global state.